 In 1986, Mr. Armstrong died.
 Just days before he died, Mr. Armstrong appointed Joseph Tkach to succeed him as pastor general of the WCG.
 Over time, after Mr. Tkach took over in 1986, the WCG made numerous doctrinal changes, moving it in line with mainstream Christianity.
 One of the major shifts in doctrine was its rejection of the God Family teaching in favor of the popular trinitarian belief.

 In this booklet, we will thoroughly prove that God is indeed a Family.
 But if that is true, what about the Holy Spirit?
 Where does it fit into all of this?
-Part two of this booklet will answer that.
+Chapter 2 of this booklet will answer that.

 In the Beginning